Advocacy in War's Aftermath

 As time passed, a second question came to the fore.
 Would it be possible to ban the production and use of the deadly and indiscriminate cluster bomblets that caused so much suffering in Laos?
 Was advocacy an important part of the task?

 The U.S. air war was conducted over Laos from 1964-1973.
 The 580,000 U.S. strikes equaled one bombing mission every eight minutes around the clock for nine years.
 In the 2.2 million tons of ordnance dropped by the U.S. were more than 260 million cluster bomblets, many of which failed to explode on impact.
-These bomblets have killed and injured thousands of Lao villagers and remain lethal today.
+These bomblets have killed and injured thousands of Lao villagers and still remain lethal today.
 (1)

 Lao temple destroyed by the war.
 Moung Khun, Xieng Khouang Province.
 MCC Photo by Titus Peachey ca. 1983